SioKCronin/website/content/about.md

 Siobhán experienced a life-changing EMDR/Somatic Experiencing process in 2016 that resulted in a profound shift in her consciousness.
 Her life is now dedicated to creating the conditions for others to emerge from and dismantle systems of systemic oppression.
-When not leveraging capital to catalyze social change she facilitates movement workshops and meditation retreats drawing inspiration from her training in somatics, bhakti yoga, and trauma release.

 ![sio](skc_blaisse.jpg)
 (Anna Halprin's deck with Maria Blaisse's forms.
 Photo by Carolyn Strauss)